sourabhhidadugi/Guessing-Game/README.md

 # guessTheNumber

-It is a small game generated using a java script which can be a stress buster in a while time.
+It is a small game generated using  javascript which can be a stress buster at times.

 Anyone wants to know the code can simply read and understand the code.